Jordan Peterson – 12 Rules for Life: An Antidote to Chaos

-Jordan Peterson’s best seller, 12 Rules for Life: An Antidote to Chaos is an easy to digest book for everyone on all walks of life.
+Jordan Peterson’s best-seller, 12 Rules for Life: An Antidote to Chaos is an easy-to-digest book for everyone from all walks of life.
 It is brilliant in that it is a general guideline to hack life.
 This equates to something like a Nash Equilibrium strategy in which you play by the optimal strategy taking into account other people’s actions.

 If you are a practical person and just want a set of guidelines to live by, this is your book.
 It does not complicate you too much with crazy theoretical details.
 This is simply a very practical book on how to orient yourself in this world in the best way possible.

 So forget about just focusing on Darwinism, survival of the fittest, and climbing the dominance hierarchy.
-If you apply these rules to your every day life, you will AUTOMATICALLY rise up the dominance hierarchy and be worshiped by males and selected by males.
+If you apply these rules to your everyday life, you will AUTOMATICALLY rise up the dominant hierarchy and be worshiped by males and selected by males.
 These rules are simply traits and characteristics of being a BOSS.

 Jordan Peterson writes in a clear and concise manner.
 There is absolutely no fluff or anything written that is unnecessary or superfluous.
 For more theoretical concepts behind the ideas that drive these 12 rules, you should definitely read Maps of Meaning first.
 Please see our detailed review here.